-One caveat is that FHA loans , which have their own benefits, but carries a government mortgage insurance called Mortgage Insurance Premium aka MIP, which in most cases is applied for the life of the loan.
+One caveat is that FHA loans, which have their own benefits, carry with them a government mortgage insurance called Mortgage Insurance Premium (MIP), which in most cases is applied for the life of the loan.
 The only way to cancel it is to refinance your FHA loan into a conventional loan without PMI or MIP.

-Additionally, those military personnel who are eligible to apply for a VA loan, do not get charged PMI.
-VA loans never charge private or government mortgage insurance even if you don’t put 20% down.
+Additionally, military personnel who are eligible to apply for a VA loan do not get charged PMI.
+VA loans never charge private or government mortgage insurance even for borrowers who don’t put 20% down.

-Another workaround to avoid PMI is to utilize an 80/10/10 mortgage.
-These mortgages (or piggyback loans) are generally used by homeowners who don’t have 20% to put down on their downpayment.
+Another potential option to avoid PMI is to utilize an 80/10/10 mortgage.
+These mortgages (or piggyback loans) are generally used by homeowners who don’t have 20% to put down on their down payment.

-One last option you have to avoid PMI is the Lender-Paid Mortgage Insurance (LPMI) option .
-With this option, your lender will cover the cost of the PMI likely in exchange for a higher interest rate on your mortgage loan.
-SoFi offers LPMI on their Jumbo Non-Conforming loan program with as little as 10% down payment.
+One last option you have to avoid PMI is the Lender-Paid Mortgage Insurance (LPMI) option.
+With this option, your lender will cover the cost of the PMI, likely in exchange for a higher interest rate on your mortgage loan.

-As you can see, there are many different options you have to avoid PMI.
+As you can see, there are many different options you have if you don’t want to be required to pay PMI.
 The easiest is to put 20% down on your loan, but if you are unable to do so there are a few workarounds.
 Now that you are familiar in the world of PMI, you can continue your search for mortgage loans.

 While you are researching it is worth checking out SoFi.
 With SoFi, you can make your dream home a reality with competitive rates, no hidden fees, and as little as 10% down.